AndreasRapatas/flat_matrix/README.md

-# Infinite Dimention Matrix
+# Infinite Dimension Matrix
-An Infinite Dimention Matrix, stored in a flattened state as a vector for faster access.
+An Infinite Dimension Matrix, stored in a flattened state as a vector for faster access.

 # Usage
 ```cpp